 I had to go through that hard time to know that I would always be there for myself, keep myself safe and love myself no matter what happened.

-Another realization was that I am so ready to be a mom – even more that I knew before this trip.
+Another realization was that I am so ready to be a mom.
+Even more that I knew before this trip.
 Everywhere I adventured in Norway, children followed me.
 Children laughing, singing, playing, having fun and chasing each other around.
 Some of them crying for their parents and some of them taking brave leaps off slides and searching for trolls in the woods.
 I sat and watched them as they ran here and there, allowed their imaginations to transport them to far off lands and encouraged each other to jump on a new slide in the playground.
-I sat and watched and I was happy.
-I loved their sweet little face and the never-ending energy.
-The way they reached out for their parents, knowing that they would immediately take them into their arms and keep them safe from the big scary would out there.
+I sat and watched, and I was happy.

 I spent my last rainy day in Norway searching for something special for my future child.
 After filling up my bag with gifts for my two sweet step children, it was finally time to buy something for the baby.
 The first item I have ever bought for a child that will someday be growing inside of me.
 In the pouring down rain I scoured the streets of Bergen, rushing in and out of shops, gulping down coffee and cinnamon buns and talking with other Americans in coffee shops before heading out to the next area of the city.

 Finally exhausted and ready to head back home, I quietly strolled along a few more streets on my way back to the bus stop and happened to spot a big window of a show filled with frilly baby clothes.
 The shop looked completely closed, but I tried the door anyway, and there I was… Standing in the cutest little shop holding the softest little baby blanket in my hands.
 I paid for this treasure and with tears in my eyes, carried the cute little bag to my bus stop.